 Step #4: Come Clean with Your Partner

-Talking about STDs and your sexual history with a new partner can be uncomfortable, but it’s important for both of you to understand your risks and get screened.
+Talking about STIs and your sexual history with a new partner can be uncomfortable, but it’s important for both of you to understand your risks and get screened.

 Besides, “if you’re not comfortable enough to talk to somebody about sexual risks and literally scrutinizing them for infections, then you probably shouldn’t be having sex now,” Dr. Dowler says.

-If you or your partner does have an STD, don’t panic.
-The good news, says Dr. Dowler, is that many STDs can be completely cleared up and cured—and all of them are treatable.
+If you or your partner does have an STI, don’t panic.
+The good news, says Dr. Dowler, is that many STIs can be completely cleared up and cured—and all of them are treatable.

 Step #5: Practice Safe Sex

-Yes, that means it’s time for a trip to the pharmacy to pick up condoms to reduce the transmission of STDs.
-Male condoms are the most popular choice, but female condoms are an option, although they’re slightly less effective at preventing STDs than male condoms.
+Yes, that means it’s time for a trip to the pharmacy to pick up condoms to reduce the transmission of STIs.
+Male condoms are the most popular choice, but female condoms are an option, although they’re slightly less effective at preventing STIs than male condoms.
 Your doctor can help you find the right method for you.

 Ready to be in a committed, monogamous relationship?
 Continue practicing safe sex until you’ve both been tested.